Yoga philosophy with Ruth Westoby

 About Ruth Westoby

-Ruth is Authorised Level Two in the Astanga Yoga lineage.
-She holds a Masters’ degree with Distinction in Indian Philosophy and Religions from the School of Oriental and African Studies.
-She runs philosophy workshops at Astanga Yoga London and teaches history and philosophy modules on yoga teacher training courses.
+Ruth practises Astanga yoga and motherhood, studies Sanskrit and yoga history and philosophy, and teaches workshops and teacher training modules throughout London.
+She is Authorised Level Two in the Astanga yoga lineage and holds a Masters’ degree with distinction in Indian Philosophy and Religions from the School of Oriental and African Studies.

 £100.00 includes materials, tea and lunch at Diwana on Sunday.

 Open to all.

 Haṭha yoga presents the masculine and feminine energy channels or nadīs, known as ida and pingala, as exiting through our eyes.
 Through gendered eyes this weekend of workshops will look at ideas of yoga.
 Taking an arching historical perspective we will discuss gendered philosophy, the subtle or yogic body as gendered, and the relationship of sex and gender to yoga practice.
 Sessions will include lecture, texts and sharing ideas in a creative community atmosphere.